gokimkh123/recommendation-coldstart/README.md

 - **Large Language Models are Competitive Near Cold-start Recommenders for Language- and Item-based Preferences**
 - **Large Language Models are Zero-Shot Rankers for Recommender Systems**
+- **Large Language Models as Data Augmenters for Cold-Start Item Recommendation**